carlacampas/Llull-Compilador/README.md

 * Creating a new array: *array(<variable_name>, <array_size>)*
 * Getting value for a given index: *get(<variable_name>, <index_val>)*
 * Setting value for a given index: *set(<variable_name>, <index_val>, <new_value>)*

+## Conditional Statements
+Conditional statements will be identified by the key words 'if', 'else if' (followed by a condition) and 'else'.
+The code corresponding to the conditional statement starts with '{' and ends with '}'.

+## Loops
+There are three different types of loops:
+* for loops
+* while loops
+* do-while loops

+## Comments
+Coments in code can be placed using the charachter '#'.

+## Input and Output
+read(<variable_name>)
+write(<variable_name>, <value>...): separated by comas